AMAZING 5-DAY GREECE ITINERARY

 HOW TO GET TO GREECE

 There are a couple of options to arrive in Greece.
-In general, ferries and planes are the most popular ways to get around.
-I am always for ferry rides.
+In general, ferries and planes are the most popular ways to arrive in either Athens or Santorini.

 FROM ATHENS TO SANTORINI OR THE OTHER WAY AROUND